Latest Update: April 27, 5:00 pm, PT

 Regulatory and Government Actions

-Government bodies have ordered disconnection suspensions statewide in California, Colorado, Connecticut, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Texas, Virginia and Wisconsin.
-West Virginia regulators are “urging” utilities to suspend disconnections.
+Government bodies have ordered disconnection suspensions statewide in 28 states and the District of Columbia: Arkansas, California, Colorado, Connecticut, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Mississippi, Montana, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington, and Wisconsin.
+Michigan is requiring utilities to suspend disconnections for only low-income and senior customers, as well as for “customers exposed to, infected by or quarantined because of COVID-19.”
+Oklahoma and West Virginia regulators have encouraged or urged voluntary action only.

 The state actions vary significantly in scope.
-Iowa’s moratorium on disconnections extends only to customers who are eligible for low-income home energy assistance.
-Connecticut, Maryland and Texas applied the suspension only to residential customers.
+Maryland and Texas applied the suspension only to residential customers.
 Texas additionally is requiring residential customers to offer proof of unemployment.

 Many investor-owned utility companies have suspended disconnections, including Ameren, American Electric Power, Dominion Energy, Duke Energy, Evergy, FirstEnergy, Georgia Power, NV Energy, PECO, PG&E, Southern California Edison, Xcel Energy and others.